dvrch/file_folder_dvrch/README.md

-<<<<<<< HEAD
 # File Folder Ignore

-A plugin for Obsidian that allows you to hide files and folders in the file explorer based on patterns similar to .gitignore.
+A plugin for Obsidian that allows you to hide files and folders in the file explorer on sinmpler patterns or regex
 ## Features

 - Hide files and folders based on regex or simple patterns